thisisparker/allthingsatkins/_custom_pages/mobydick.md

 ---
 layout: page
 title: Moby Dick; or, The Whale
+description: "A four part curricula to the great American whaling novel by Herman Melville, published 1851. "
 ---
 "Shipmates, have ye shipped in that ship yet?"
 In 2021 I signed up for my 275th lay on the Pequod with a pandemic book club as we awaited our initial vaccines and dreamt of the watery world.
 These are the resulting discussion questions and agendas in Four Parts.
 Good for a pace of four weeks or four years!
 [Full text of Herman Melville's "*Moby-Dick; or, The Whale*" is available on Project Gutenberg](https://www.gutenberg.org/cache/epub/2701/pg2701-images.html).